teneko/Teronis.DotNet/README.md

 # Teronis.DotNet

-Teronis.DotNet is a colletion of many subprojects.
+Teronis.DotNet is a collection of many subprojects.
 It has grown since I begun 2018 to summarize the code I use across many projects.

 ## List of Projects